NeilWJames/simple-taxonomy-refreshed/readme.txt

 	* NEW: Provide a Merge taxonomy terms function.
 	* NEW: Deliver Custom Taxonomy terms to RSS Feeds.
 	* FIX: Server-side terms control errors passed back to Block Editor screens and for Quick Edit.
 	* FIX: Help Text reviewed.
+(Also github documentation.)

 * Version 1.3.0
 	* NEW: Term counts now implemented by WP 5.7 functionality.